 L4 / IC3 · 3–5 years

-Data Scientist interviews at most tech companies follow a fairly predictable arc: a recruiter screen, one or two technical coding rounds, an A/B test or product-sense case, a stats / modelling round, and a behavioural with the hiring manager.
+If you're heading into a Data Scientist loop, the arc is fairly predictable at most tech companies: a recruiter screen, one or two technical coding rounds, an A/B test or product-sense case, a stats / modelling round, and a behavioural with the hiring manager.

 What changes most between companies is the technical screens.
 Product-DS-heavy loops at Airbnb, Spotify, or Meta product lean on SQL plus a bit of Python.
 Modelling-heavy or AI-company loops (Anthropic, Scale, OpenAI applied) lean on Python and pandas, often with an ML implementation question.
 Google DS sometimes runs an algorithmic coding round at the SWE bar.
 Worth confirming the round breakdown with your recruiter before you assume it's all SQL.